suttacentral/suttacentral/server/README.md

 There are several Python packages contained in the `src/` directory.
 These are installed into a virtual environment via `uv` and the `Dockerfile-flask` script.
 Unit and integration tests can be found in `tests/`.
-Our virtual environment is made available on the PATH and is automatically activated within the container.
+Our virtual environment is made available on `PATH` and is automatically activated within the container.

 ## Native Development Outside the Container